-Message the teacher later if you're concerned.
+Call the school later if you're concerned.

 Just as you might give a regretful sigh when seeing a loved one off at the airport, so might your child cry briefly when you say good-bye.
 Because she's sad when you leave doesn't mean she'll be sad all day.
-Message the teacher later on.
+You are always welcome to send a message to the teacher to check to see how they are doing.
 Knowing that she's settled in can help you feel better.